-Department of Taxation Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance TAXCD9 Tobacco settlement enforcement Section: 409.20 Section: 409.20 Section: 409.20 Requires appropriation item 110404, Tobacco Settlement Enforcement, to be used by the Tax Commissioner to pay costs incurred in the enforcement of divisions (F) and (G) of section 5743.03 of the Revised Code.
+Department of Taxation Main Operating Appropriations I H.B.
+1 Executive As Passed By House As Passed By Senate As Reported By Conference Committee TAXCD9 Tobacco settlement enforcement Section: 409.20 Section: 409.20 Section: 409.20 Section: 409.20 Requires appropriation item 110404, Tobacco Settlement Enforcement, to be used by the Tax Commissioner to pay costs incurred in the enforcement of divisions (F) and (G) of section 5743.03 of the Revised Code.
+Same as the Executive.
 Same as the Executive.
 Same as the Executive.

-Department of Transportation Main Operating Appropriations Bil H.B.
-110 Executive As Passed By House As Reported By Senate Finance DOTCD50 Maritime Assistance Program Section: 411.10, 411.40 No provision.
+Department of Transportation Main Operating Appropriations Bi H.B.
+11 Executive As Passed By House As Passed By Senate As Reported By Conference Committee DOTCD50 Maritime Assistance Program Section: 411.10, 411.40 Section: 411.10, 411.40 No provision.
 No provision.
-Requires Fund 5QT0 appropriation item 776670, Ohio Maritime Assistance Program, to be used to issue grants to qualifying port authorities under the Ohio Maritime Assistance Program established in R.C.
+Requires Fund 5QTO appropriation item 776670, Ohio Maritime Assistance Program, to be used to issue grants to qualifying port authorities under the Ohio Maritime Assistance Program established in R.C.
 5501.91.
+Same as the Senate.
 No provision.
 No provision.
-Requires the Director of Budget and Management to transfer \$11,000,000 in fiscal year 2022 and \$12,000,000 in fiscal year 2023 from the Facilities Establishment Fund (Fund 7037) to the Ohio Maritime Assistance Fund (Fund 5QTO).
-DOTCD49 Local Transportation Projects Section: 411.15 No provision.
+Requires the Director of Budget and Management to transfer \$11,000,000 in fiscal year 2022 and \$12,000,000 in fiscal year 2023 from the Facilities Establishment Fund (Fund 7037) to the Ohio Maritime Assistance Fund (Fund 5QT0).
+Same as the Senate, except makes the FY 2022 cash transfer from the GRF instead of from Fund 7037.
+DOTCD49 Local Transportation Projects Section: 411.15 Section: 411.15 No provision.
 No provision.
 Requires that appropriation item 772502, Local Transportation Projects, be used to support the Regional Transportation Improvement Project in Carrol, Columbiana, and Stark counties.
+Same as the Senate.
 DOTCD29 Public Transportation - State Section: 411.20 Section: 411.20 Requires that GRF appropriation item 775470, Public Transportation - State, be used for grants to support public transit.
 Same as the Executive.
+No provision.
 No provision.